Your First Home in 2026: Made Easier with the VA Loan

 Both VA and USDA (United States Department of Agriculture) loans offer 100% financing, making them attractive for first-time homebuyers with limited down payment savings.
 However, there are crucial distinctions:

-- Eligibility: VA loans are specifically for eligible service members, veterans, and surviving spouses, regardless of income.
+- Eligibility: VA loans are specifically for eligible service members, Veterans, and surviving spouses, regardless of income.
 USDA loans, conversely, are for low-to-moderate income borrowers and do not require military service.

 - Location Restrictions: A major difference is that USDA loans are only for homes in designated rural or suburban areas, as determined by USDA maps.
 VA loans have no geographic restrictions, meaning you can use them to purchase a home anywhere in the U.S.